ADVISING DEFENDANTS ABOUT WHETHER TO PLEAD GUILTY

 2. Explain the elements of the offence and listen to what the defendant has to say about what happened and what they intended at the time.

-3. Where the defendant’s instructions indicate that they do not admit one of the elements of the offence (for example, in a shoplifting charge, they are saying they did not intend to steal the item), the duty solicitor should advise them that on the basis of what they have said happened, they are not guilty of the offence and should not plead guilty.
+3. Where the defendant’s instructions indicate that they do not admit one of the elements of the offence (for example, in a shoplifting charge, they are saying they did not intend to steal the item), the duty solicitor should advise them that on the basis of what they have said happened, they are not guilty of the offence (they have a defence) and should contest the charge and not plead guilty.

-Defendants who wish to make a “convenience plea” : Last Revised: Mon May 21st 2012
+Advising defendants about whether to plead guilty : Last Revised: Mon May 21st 2012